hasnatsajid/hasnatsajid/README.md

 - 👋 Hi, I’m @hasnatsajid
 - 👀 I’m interested in programming and building projects
 - 🌱 I’m currently learning lots of things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on something that generates $$$
 - 📫 How to reach me ...

 <h1>Hey there <a href="https://hasnatsajid.com/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a></h1>